arunasurya/academy/bsqtokens.md

 BSQ is burned when used in the form of fees.
 More precisely, it is used as a miner's fee.
 Burning BSQ benefits Bisq contributors since the BSQ supply is decreased.

 ### Voting
+BSQ is used by stakeholders in the voting process as the voting stake and voting fee.
+Your voting weight is determined by how much BSQ you locked in as a stake.
+Each voter needs to pay a voting fee in BSQ.

 ### Trading
+Traders can incetivized to use BSQ as trading fees because they get a significant discount.